thuthiminhnguyen/rfBLT-numerical-experiments/README.md

   - `training_period_114.R`: Implement statistical models at the training period of 114 days.
   - `training_period_125.R`: Implement statistical models at the training period of 125 days.
   - `visualization.R`: Visualize the results at all training periods.
-  - `train85_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 85 training days, including trace plots, histograms, and box plots.
-  - `train85_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 85 training days, including trace plot, histogram, and box plot.
-  - `train85_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 85 training days.
-  - `train102_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 102 training days, including trace plots, histograms, and box plots.
-  - `train102_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 102 training days, including trace plot, histogram, and box plot.
-  - `train102_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 102 training days.
-  - `train108_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 108 training days, including trace plots, histograms, and box plots.
-  - `train108_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLR model at the period of 108 training days, including trace plot, histogram, and box plot.
-  - `train108_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 108 training days.
-  - `train114_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 114 training days, including trace plots, histograms, and box plots.
-  - `train114_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 114 training days, including trace plot, histogram, and box plot.
-  - `train114_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 114 training days.
-  - `train125_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 125 training days, including trace plots, histograms, and box plots.
-  - `train125_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 125 training days, including trace plot, histogram, and box plot.
-  - `train125_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 125 training days.
-  - `train85_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 85 training days, including trace plots, histograms, and box plots.
-  - `train85_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 85 training days, including trace plot, histogram, and box plot.
-  - `train85_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 85 training days.
-  - `train102_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 102 training days, including trace plots, histograms, and box plots.
-  - `train102_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 102 training days, including trace plot, histogram, and box plot.
-  - `train102_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 102 training days.
-  - `train108_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 108 training days, including trace plots, histograms, and box plots.
-  - `train108_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 108 training days, including trace plot, histogram, and box plot.
-  - `train108_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 108 training days.
-  - `train114_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 114 training days, including trace plots, histograms, and box plots.
-  - `train114_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 114 training days, including trace plot, histogram, and box plot.
-  - `train114_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 114 training days.
-  - `train125_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 125 training days, including trace plots, histograms, and box plots.
-  - `train125_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 125 training days, including trace plot, histogram, and box plot.
-  - `train125_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 125 training days.
 - `canada-covid-19/`: Contains Canada COVID-19 data and experiments for new cases and deaths in Canada.
   -  `covid19-download.csv`: Daily data from March 2020 to January 2022.
   -  `new_cases_lstm.R`: Implement LSTM for new cases.